yuva-dev/project_alpha/README.md

 ## 1. Changes to the login system
- The first and foremost challenge with with current login system is that *the average Indian user* has to remember both the username and the password *(Mind you the passwords should be 8-15 charaters long containing one uppercase and lowercase letter along with a number to pass the threshold required for acceptable level of security.!!)*
+ The first and foremost challenge with with current login system is that *the average Indian user* has to remember both the username and the password *(Mind you the passwords should be 8-15 characters long containing one uppercase and lowercase letter along with a number to pass the threshold required for acceptable level of security.!!)*

  The solution to this problem would be to remove the login with username and password and replace it with **login with mobile number and OTP only.**